Museum Standards Program

 - Specialised workshops and professional training through the Making Museums Work training program.
 Many of these courses are offered in partnership with Museums Australia (Tasmania) and cover topics that form components of the National Standards for Australian Museums and Galleries;

-- Roving Curator project assistance (applied for through Arts Tasmania’s Cultural Heritage Program) to help complete projects that assist with meeting the standards.
+- Roving Curator project assistance (applied for through Arts Tasmania’s Roving Curator program) to help complete projects that assist with meeting the standards.
 For example the assistance of a Roving Curator to complete a Significance Assessment may be sought; and

-- Funding through Arts Tasmania’s Cultural Heritage Program to help complete projects that assist with meeting the National Standards for Australian Museums and Galleries.
+- Funding through Arts Tasmania to help complete projects that assist with meeting the National Standards for Australian Museums and Galleries.

 Great!
 When can we register?